China lip-synch probe into top Taiwanese rock band is politically motivated, Taiwan intelligence officials claim - KESQ

 In August, a Taiwanese indie band faced significant backlash after telling a crowd in Shanghai they were delighted to be holding their first-ever performance in China – a slip of the tongue that seemed to infer Taiwan is not part of the country.
 They subsequently apologized and offered refunds.

-In 2000, popular Taiwanese singer A-mei faced a year-long ban after she performed the Taiwanese anthem at the inauguration ceremony of former President Chen Shui-bian.
+In 2000, popular Taiwanese singer A-mei faced a year-long ban after she performed the island’s official anthem at the inauguration ceremony of former President Chen Shui-bian.
 Chen represented the Democratic Progressive Party, which is ostracized in Beijing for its pro-independence leanings.

 “Many Taiwanese artists have to engage in self-censorship,” said a veteran Taiwanese music producer, who asked not to publish his name because he is still working in the industry.